Home » Post » Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 Here’s how it usually went in major tournaments,

-- As the tournament advanced, XD (mixed doubles) matches were typically scheduled earlier in the day, followed by MD (men’s doubles) and singles in later sessions.
+• As the tournament advanced, XD (mixed doubles) matches were typically scheduled earlier in the day, followed by MD (men’s doubles) and singles in later sessions.
 This meant Wang had to peak for XD first, aligning with Coach Xiao and CNT’s priority.

-- By the time Wang reached the later rounds of singles, he was already physically and mentally drained.
+• By the time Wang reached the later rounds of singles, he was already physically and mentally drained.
 While his opponents, who weren’t juggling three events, were fresher and ready.

-- Meanwhile, Wang’s opponents, teammates, and even his doubles partners had more time to rest and reset.
+• Meanwhile, Wang’s opponents, teammates, and even his doubles partners had more time to rest and reset.
 And guess what?
 They all had dedicated supervising coaches around.

 Seven months earlier, at the 2023 World Table Tennis Championships in Durban, Wang Chuqin was on court for a record-breaking 10 hours and 16 minutes, playing 72 games.
 He won both mixed and men’s doubles titles, but lost in the singles final to teammate Fan Zhendong 2-4.
 Afterward, Wang admitted he could barely stare at the ball by the end.

-Throughout the eight-day of this WTTC, Wang was constantly running from one match to another, playing three matches a day in three days.
+Throughout the eight-day of this WTTC, Wang was constantly running from one match to another, playing three matches a day for three days.
 After winning the XD final, he had less than two hours before his singles quarterfinal.
 Cameras caught him face-down on a table in the training hall, trying to sneak in a nap with his freshly won gold medal beside him. 😞

 And what did Coach Xiao do about it?
 Nothing.